hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 10. find . -name \*.js -type f -delete to remove files in current directory or subdirectories.
 11.
 12.
-13. sort | uniq -u for input and outputing same characters with no duplicates
+13. sort | uniq -u for inputs and outputing same characters with no duplicates